 Tired of seeing the annoying “Windows cannot connect to all network drives” message appear when you login to Microsoft Windows?
 You can disable this message and prevent this message from appearing with the following steps.

 - Hold the Windows Key, while pressing “R” to bring up the Run dialog box.

 - The Registry Editor window appears.
 Navigate to the following location in the Registry.

-- On the right side, double-click on “NetworkProvider“.
-If this value doesn’t exist, right-click the “RestoreConnection” folder, then choose “New” > “DWORD Value“.
+- On the right side, double-click on “RestoreConnection“.
+If this value doesn’t exist, right-click the “NetworkProvider” folder, then choose “New” > “DWORD Value“.

-- Give “RestoreConnection” one of the values of “0” to disabled the mapped network drive message.
+- Give “RestoreConnection” one of the values of “0” to disable the mapped network drive message.